sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ### Numeric Actions

-We explain how the numeric actions are constructed.
-The construction of king, queen, or jack actions is not discussed here; for those details, we refer the reader to the full paper.
-To find the numeric actions, we first construct an auxiliary tensor `t_40x2764`, where each column represents a unique possible action.
+I explain how the numeric actions are constructed.
+The construction of king, queen, or jack actions is not discussed here; for those details, I refer the reader to the full paper.
+To find the numeric actions, I first construct an auxiliary tensor `t_40x2764`, where each column represents a unique possible action.
 This can be done using a simple Subset Sum Problem application.
-We also create another auxiliary tensor `t_tuples`, where the `k`-th column is `[1, q]`, with `q+1` being the number of cards used in the `k`-th action.
+I also create another auxiliary tensor `t_tuples`, where the `k`-th column is `[1, q]`, with `q+1` being the number of cards used in the `k`-th action.
 See figure below.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/num_0.png" width="110%" height="110%">
 </p>

-We can now easily determine whether action `k` is available for node `i` of tensor `t_2x40`.
-To do this, we compute `t_tuples - matmul(t_2x40, t_40x2764)`.
+I can now easily determine whether action `k` is available for node `i` of tensor `t_2x40`.
+To do this, I compute `t_tuples - matmul(t_2x40, t_40x2764)`.
 The resulting tensor has shape `Mx2x2764`, and its `[i,:,k]`-th column is `0` if and only if the `k`-th action is available for node `i`.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/num_1.png" width="110%" height="110%">
 </p>

-Next, we construct a tensor based on the pick action tensor `t_pck`, where each column corresponds to a node and each value represents the number of pick actions involving a specific card.
-We denote this tensor by `t_hnd`.
+Next, I construct a tensor based on the pick action tensor `t_pck`, where each column corresponds to a node and each value represents the number of pick actions involving a specific card.
+I denote this tensor by `t_hnd`.
 The tensor `t_hnd` is then used to determine the available lay actions.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/num_2.png" width="110%" height="110%">